Rappelling

 What You’ll Learn In Our Rappelling Course

-No experience needed for the rappelling course.
+No experience is needed for the rappelling course.
 Learn how to clean bolted anchors, do long rappels, and use gear safely.
-Instructors teach gear use and techniques.
-Participants should have harness, shoes, helmet, ATC, carabiners, slings, cordellette, or anchor system.
-Summit Climbing Guides can provide gear, but bringing your own is recommended.
+Our highly knowledgeable and experienced instructors teach proper gear use and techniques.
+Participants should have harness, shoes, helmet, ATC, carabiners, slings, cordellette, or a personal anchor system.
+If you do not have any of this gear, we can supply everything at no further cost.
+Learn more about our rappelling course below!

 rappelling course overview